EpicMorg/docker/linux/advanced/zabbix/6.0/proxy-sqlite3/README.md

 The `zabbix-proxy-sqlite3` images come in many flavors, each designed for a specific use case.

-## `zabbix-proxy-sqlite3:ubuntu-<version>`

-This is the defacto image.
-If you are unsure about what your needs are, you probably want to use this one.
-It is designed to be used both as a throw away container (mount your source code and start the container to start your app), as well as the base to build other images off of.

 ## `zabbix-proxy-sqlite3:alpine-<version>`

 This image is based on the popular [Alpine Linux project](http://alpinelinux.org), available in [the `alpine` official image](https://hub.docker.com/_/alpine).
 Alpine Linux is much smaller than most distribution base images (~5MB), and thus leads to much slimmer images in general.